 That first appointment also helps set the tone.
 Patients who want subtle, balanced refinement usually benefit from a measured plan rather than a rushed decision.
 If you are new to cosmetic medicine, What Happens in a Cosmetic Consultation in Australia? outlines what that process may involve.

-What to expect from an anti-wrinkle consultation
+What to expect from an Wrinkle consultation

-The consultation is typically focused on facial assessment and informed decision-making.
+The consultation is typically focused on facial assessment and informed decision making.
 Rather than looking at one line in isolation, the practitioner considers how the upper face moves as a whole.
 Forehead activity, brow position, muscle strength and symmetry all influence a safe and appropriate discussion.

 You may be asked what concerns you most, whether your goal is softening expression lines, maintaining a fresher appearance or preventing lines from becoming more established.
 Good consultation is specific.
 It should not rely on trends, standard dosing ideas or a generic treatment map.